 I thought about listing them here but seems silly to re-list such a complex list that they did such a great job creating.

 Instead, I created a spreadsheet to keep in my files and print out before I head to the garden center.
-You can download this doc for yourself by clicking the image below:
+You can download this excel doc for yourself here.

 NOTE: This list does not include plants that are toxic to cats or other pets.
 This is a dog-only list.